 One additional comment: You’ll notice the majority of the air conditioning filters listed come from 1 company, Filtrete.
-Dust Mite Solutions has not, in any way, been paid to promote Filtrete filters.
+Dust Mite Solutions has not, in any way, been paid to promote Filtrete filters or Nordic Pure filters.

 Whichever company you choose make sure they are quality, have a high MERV rating, and are well-reviewed.
 At the end of the article, make sure you check out the Filtrete comparison table!

 The Best HVAC Filters for Allergies + Filtrete Comparison